Zain-ul-Abdin45/Analytics-Engineer-Project/docs/technical_requirement_and_implementaion.md

 - **DBDUCK** for data reading
 - **Pandas** for data cleaning and tabular transformation
 - **Matplotlib** and **Seaborn** for exploratory visualizations
+- **PSQL** used for data storing and further cleaning, querying, and deep understanding for data, for example: some data contained duplicate values with minor Camel characters or all-small, so handled through queries, built & executed queries for dashboard development.
 - **Apache Superset** for dashboard creation and professional BI-grade visualization
 - Custom utility functions for robust parsing and chunk processing